mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
+- Catch up on GitHub PR review
+- Figure out current state of projects and next steps for release
+- 1:1 with Sean
+- Call with Zack from Openverse
 - Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
 - Also go through General channel feedback and create issues or other follow ups
-- Figure out current state of projects and next steps for release
-- Product strategy discussion with Ghislaine
-- Call with Zack from Openverse

 ## Backlog
 - Review Sean's Querydown document